Email

 Why won’t a GSM device work in my country?

-Since the advent of the cellular communication networks, the technology that supports mobile communication has been constantly evolving.
+Since the advent of cellular communication networks, the technology that supports mobile communication has been constantly evolving.
 The original analogue system was gradually phased out across the globe, superseded by a fully digital system, which started with 2nd Generation (2G) cellular network.
-Over an extended period of time 3rd, 4th and 5th Generation networks have been added to the comunication networks, whilst at the same time the older technology has been phased out.
+Over an extended period of time 3rd, 4th and 5th Generation networks have been added to the communication networks, whilst at the same time the older technology has been phased out.

 In some areas of the world early cellular services were never rolled out because of lack of infrastructure investment.
-In other countries 2G services were initailly adopted, but are now not available because they have been phased out and replaced by newer technology.
+In other countries 2G services were initially adopted, but are now not available because they have been phased out and replaced by newer technology.
 Although there is generally a timeframe set out by each country for the switching off older technology, these are of course only guidelines and cannot be relied upon to the letter.

 Due to market driven requirements and the availability of GSM technology, at Spy Equipment UK we are now only able to produce devices that function using 4G radio frequencies worldwide, so in some areas of the world that have not adopted or upgraded to 4G our GSM units will unfortunately not function.
 Our previous 2G devices will still continue to operate in countries that have networks that still support the 2G cellular infrastructure (this includes the UK) until the final phasing out of these older services.